Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 ```

-The `WordPitch` field may have more than one pitch accent for a given word.
+The `AJTWordPitch` field may have more than one pitch accent for a given word.
 To choose which pitch accent is correct to the sentence,
 one can bold the unused pitch accents to grey them out.